GMyhf/2025spring-cs201/20250304_week3_OOP_time_complexity.md

 - Sorting large datasets: Merge sort is particularly well-suited for sorting large datasets due to its guaranteed worst-case time complexity of O(n log n).
 - External sorting: Merge sort is commonly used in external sorting, where the data to be sorted is too large to fit into memory.
 - Custom sorting: Merge sort can be adapted to handle different input distributions, such as partially sorted, nearly sorted, or completely unsorted data.
-- [Inversion Count Problem](https://www.geeksforgeeks.org/inversion-count-in-array-using-merge-sort/): Inversion Count for an array indicates – how far (or close) the array is from being sorted.
+- [Inversion Count Problem](https://www.geeksforgeeks.org/inversion-count-in-array-using-merge-sort/): <mark>Inversion Count</mark> for an array indicates – how far (or close) the array is from being sorted.
 If the array is already sorted, then the inversion count is 0, but if the array is sorted in reverse order, the inversion count is the maximum.

 **Advantages of Merge Sort:**

-- Stability: Merge sort is a stable sorting algorithm, which means it maintains the relative order of equal elements in the input array.
+- Stability: <mark>Merge sort is a stable sorting</mark> algorithm, which means it maintains the relative order of equal elements in the input array.
 - Guaranteed worst-case performance: Merge sort has a worst-case time complexity of O(N logN), which means it performs well even on large datasets.
 - Parallelizable: Merge sort is a naturally parallelizable algorithm, which means it can be easily parallelized to take advantage of multiple processors or threads.